 What is ACH Payment?

 An ACH also is known as Automatic Clearing House is an electronic method of moving funds between accounts at different banks.
 An automated centralized system that is responsible for routing funds from their source bank account to their designated bank account.
-These electronic payments have a number of benefits over other modes of fund transfer methods; which we will discuss further.
+These electronic payments have a number of benefits over other modes of fund transfer methods.

 ACH Use Cases

 ACH is being operated between banks directly with no middle-man hence it removes all dependencies and inconveniences that may occur in other modes of payment transfers.
 These features clearly benefit both merchants and consumers in many ways…

 Inexpensive Transfers: Compared to checks or credit cards ACH offers low-cost fund transfer facilities as funds are being managed between the two bank accounts through an automatic clearing house, keeping the transaction cost very low.
 This feature may provide a cost-effective solution to a merchant looking to process a number of transactions on a daily basis.